Skip to content

 • Quinoa and vegetable fried rice.

 Quiche muffins make a great lunch and are customizable.
-You can choose ingredients your toddler loves, such as spinach and feta or ham and cheese.
+Use whole wheat flour for a healthier option, and choose ingredients your toddler loves, such as spinach and feta or ham and cheese.
 Pack these with cherry tomatoes and cucumber slices for a balanced meal.

 These are just a few ideas to get you started.
 Remember, variety is key to keeping your toddler interested in their lunchbox.
 Happy meal prep!